gnolang/ecosystem-fund-grants/grants/mustapha.md

 I am requesting a salary of €5,000 per month for a full-time position.
 This request is based on my initial professional experience in the fields of blockchain and web3.

 ### What do you and the submission bring to the Gno.land platform and community?
-My goal is to create numerous packages and domains, develop dapps, and promote Gno to attract potential contributors, thereby driving the evolution of Gno.land.
+My goal is to create packages and realms, develop dapps, and promote Gno to attract potential contributors, thereby driving the evolution of Gno.land.
 Additionally, the [GnoPool](https://hackmd.io/JRatkf0wQ_uYB5G2wNvRRw) BootCamp I plan to develop with the Rouen team will offer essential learning support for the community, helping new developers start building contracts on Gno.land.

 ecosystem-fund-grants/grants/mous1985.md